ProGraphics/prostyle.io/pages/documentation/concepts.md

 <hr class="t60 b60">

 ## 3D
 ProStyle makes it simple to [place](#){:data-toc="placement"} and [animate](#){:data-toc="animation"} objects in _three_ dimensions.
 It’s important to note, though, that the objects themselves have no depth.
 Imagine a piece of paper held out in front of you.
 It has width and height, but no depth.
 Of course paper does have a small amount of depth, but imagine it didn’t.
-If it was turned 90 degrees on it’s side, you would no longer be able to see it.
+If it was turned 90 degrees on its side, you would no longer be able to see it.
 With ProStyle, two dimensional objects can be positioned anywhere in _3D space_, just as our piece of paper can be moved around the room.

 Since the device’s screen is also two dimensional, modern browsers have built-in support to emulate a third dimension by using _perspective_, which ProStyle leverages when rendering.
 ProStyle configures a vanishing point in the center of the screen.
 The dimensions of the frame provide the horizontal and vertical extents of the view space.
 The depth, or length of the Z axis, is calculated based on the X and Y axes, using [Euclidean geometry](http://en.wikipedia.org/wiki/Euclidean_geometry).